-You might think that poetry and presentations are in completely opposite planes.
-In truth, both are just different ways to communicate and express new ideas.
+You might think poetry and presentations are in completely opposite planes.
+Both are just different ways of communicating and expressing new ideas.
 While poetry focuses on artful interpretation, presentation content requires you to be concise and straight to the point.
 You’ll be surprised that despite this obvious conflict, there are ways that poetry and presentation content overlap with each other.

 Like poetry, great presentation content contains strong images.
 It’s not enough that you have images in your slides.
 You also need to integrate powerful imagery in your choice of words.
 Consider how the poet Ezra Pound perfectly set up a familiar scenario in just a few words:

 The apparition of these faces in the crowd;